daywiss/memtable/README.md

 # MemTable
+Light weight in memory database with powerful indexing and querying with lodash and highland node compatible streams.
 A data cache with similar operations to a database but in memory with syncronous calls.
 Adds unique/non-unique data indexing and data querying using standard lodash (syncronous) and highland (asyncronous streams) on top of standard JS iterators.
 Use in conjunction